lanl-ansi/inverse_ising/README.md

 julia Inverse_Ising.jl
 ```

+The input csv sample file should be in the histogram form, where each line is in the format "number of time a configuration has been sampled, configuration".
+The output file of reconstructed parameters has the form of a csv matrix that inculdes couplings (as off-diagional entries) and magnetic fields (as diagonal entries).

 For small systems (e.g. N<=25), samples can be exaustively generated with `Gibbs_Sampler.jl`:

 ```
 julia Gibbs_Sampler.jl input_adjacency.csv num_samples output_samples.csv
 ```

+See above for the formats of the adjacency matrix (containing parameters) and of the output file (containing samples in the histogram representation).
 A small synthetic example of input and output files is provided in the folder "synthetic_example".

 ## D-Wave data set